Want to Know the Secrets to Sourcing in India? Expert Meghla Bhardwaj Gives Us the Details

 For e.g. bags, apparel and other categories that are more labor-intensive.

-5) Are manufacturing lead times about the same?
+Are manufacturing lead times similar to China?

 For handmade products, lead times are 30-45 days and slightly longer than China lead times.
 During peak season, delivery times can be up to 60 days.
 But for other machine-made products and apparel, bags etc delivery times are comparable to China.